nithishakumar/Arriving-At-Leetcode-soln/253. Meeting Rooms II/README.md

 Soln:
 1. Sort intervals according to start time.
+2. Declare a heap with comparator that sorts intervals in ascending order based on end time.
-2. Iterate through the sorted array.
+3. Iterate through the sorted array.
-3. Pop from heap if heap isn't empty and topmost interval in the heap doesn't overlap with currently encountered meeting.
+4. Pop from heap if heap isn't empty and topmost interval in the heap doesn't overlap with currently encountered meeting.
-4. Push current interval into heap.
+5. Push current interval into heap.
-5. Return the size of the heap -> max num of simultaneous meetings :)
+6. Return the size of the heap -> max num of simultaneous meetings :)